-When you make your marketing plan for 2019, follow these high-level steps for creating a flywheel approach:
+When you make your marketing plan, follow these high-level steps for creating a flywheel approach:

 - Identify the core flywheel metric your company will track.
 Generally speaking, this will probably be a revenue increase, number of new leads coming in each month or even number of form fills on your website.